egueli/SamsungM7_IR/README.md

 * MDNS/Bonjour: auto-discovery of the speaker IP address on the network; optionally a name can be provided to connect to a specific speaker;
 * Speaker watchdog: checks periodically that the speaker is still available at that address, and reset itself otherwise;
 * Volume and status output to a 7-segment display.
+* When not active, the display shows a clock.
+This can be enabled or disabled with one of the IR buttons.

 ### Buttons